kariminf/kexam/README.md

-# kexams
+# KExam
-Karim Exams: A LaTeX class to prepare exam subjects and their solutions
+Karim Exam: A LaTeX class to prepare exam subjects and their solutions